 when it is done in a legacy UE-transparent manner(e.g. for legacy UEs in idle and/or connected mode), no impact to legacy UEs.

-N/A since if legacy UE’s DRX offset cannot be adjusted by the new adaptation mechanism, BS is expected to reconfigure UE’s DRX setting or accommodate UE’s active time durationsLegacy UEs may incur longer access delays or unable to access the cell in some BS inactive states.
+N/A since if legacy UE’s DRX offset cannot be adjusted by the new adaptation mechanism, gNB is expected to reconfigure UE’s DRX setting or accommodate UE’s active time durationsLegacy UEs may incur longer access delays or unable to access the cell in some gNB inactive states.

 Technique #A-6 Adaptation of common signals and channels